 Runner-Up, Best Overall: CeraVe Eczema Relief Creamy Oil

 The majority of this brand’s products are hydrating and gentle and generally great picks for anyone with eczema.
 But this particular SKU really takes the cake.
 Yes, it contains oil (safflower oil, to be specific), but it’s more of a lightweight ointment than traditional liquid oil, filled with ceramides, hyaluronic acid, and soothing colloidal oatmeal.
 Happy reviewers love both how quickly it absorbs and how well it works, and it’s worth noting that this, too, is approved by the National Eczema Association.

 Effective and affordable, what more could you ask for?
 This option boasts the important things you need in an eczema cream—colloidal oatmeal, ceramides—and none of the things you don’t, namely fragrance and steroids.
 It helps alleviate itching, too, and hydrates skin for up to 24 hours.

 Best Drugstore: La Roche-Posay Lipikar Soothing Relief Eczema Cream

 The beloved French pharmacy brand really gets it when it comes to eczema, and this multi-tasking cream is proof positive.
-The rich yet non-greasy moisturizer relies on several skin-soothing hydrators like colloidal oatmeal, shea butter, and niacinamide, as well as the brand’s own thermal spring water, which rich in anti-inflammatory minerals.
+The rich yet non-greasy moisturizer relies on several skin-soothing hydrators like colloidal oatmeal, shea butter, and niacinamide, as well as the brand’s own thermal spring water, which is rich in anti-inflammatory minerals.
 Also nice: It's equally effective for flare-ups on the face, body, and hands, and is safe for both kids and adults.